greenboxal/doggohub/README.md

 ## Third-party applications

-There are a lot of [third-party applications integrating with GitLab](https://about.gitlab.com/applications/).
+There are a lot of [third-party applications integrating with DoggoHub](https://about.doggohub.com/applications/).
 These include GUI Git clients, mobile applications and API wrappers for various languages.

-## GitLab release cycle
+## DoggoHub release cycle

-For more information about the release process see the [release documentation](https://gitlab.com/gitlab-org/release-tools/blob/master/README.md).
+For more information about the release process see the [release documentation](https://doggohub.com/doggohub-org/release-tools/blob/master/README.md).

 ## Upgrading

-For upgrading information please see our [update page](https://about.gitlab.com/update/).
+For upgrading information please see our [update page](https://about.doggohub.com/update/).

 ## Documentation

-All documentation can be found on [docs.gitlab.com/ce/](https://docs.gitlab.com/ce/).
+All documentation can be found on [docs.doggohub.com/ce/](https://docs.doggohub.com/ce/).

 ## Getting help

-Please see [Getting help for GitLab](https://about.gitlab.com/getting-help/) on our website for the many options to get help.
+Please see [Getting help for DoggoHub](https://about.doggohub.com/getting-help/) on our website for the many options to get help.

 ## Is it any good?